-A-Level Mathematics is essential for Higher Education courses in Engineering, Operational Research and other Maths related subjects.
-It is desirable for degrees in Economics, Business Studies, Psychology, Law and Science subjects and also useful for courses in subjects allied to medicine.
-It is highly valued in its own right as evidence that you can retain and apply skills in many different situations and also that you can show rigour in your academic work.
+A-Level Mathematics is essential for Higher Education courses in Engineering, Operational Research and other Mathematics related subjects.
+It is desirable for degrees in Economics, Business Studies, Psychology, Law and Science subjects and useful for courses in subjects allied to medicine.
+It is highly valued as evidence that you can retain and apply skills in many different situations and that you can show rigour in your academic work.
 Further Mathematics is desirable for degree courses in Mathematics, Engineering and Physics.

-Interestingly, a recent survey has revealed that five years after graduation, those with A-Level Maths were earning 10-20% higher salaries than those without.
+Interestingly, a recent survey has revealed that five years after graduation, those with A-Level Mathematics were earning 10-20% higher salaries than those without.